WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 In the rules of Hangman one player selects a mystery word - which has to be a normal dictionary word, not anyone or anything's name and not slang.

-In the starter project you will see, next to the tab titled ```main.py```, another tab titled ```Hangman_words.txt```.
-This refers to a computer *file* which has been uploaded to the Trinket project.
+In the starter project you will see a tab titled ```main.py```, and next to it another tab titled ```Hangman_words.txt```.
+This tab refers to a computer *file* which has been uploaded to the Trinket project.
 If you click on this tab you will see a list of 400 words, all in capital letters, which are from six to 10 letters long and fit the rules.
 We will have the computer select a word at random from this list as the mystery word to guess.

 There are three stages to this